amalamine/codelab-serverless/README.md

 git clone https://github.com/aamine0/in5-serverless.git
 ```

-2. Make sure you're in the directory of the clone repo
+2. Make sure you're in the directory of the cloned repo

 ```
 cd in5-serverless